New York State's Best Lake Towns

 Yes, yes, New York City is amazing.
 We won't deny it.
 But there is plenty more to its eponymous state.

 With mountains, forests, waterfalls and vineyards, the beauty of the Empire State is undeniable.
-And the best way to enjoy all of it is by visiting a lake town.
+If you want to enjoy it all at once, plan a perfect vacation to one of the state's charming lake towns.

 New York Lake Towns, Ranked